CVEReports

 Executive Summary (TL;DR)

-A critical Denial of Service (DoS) vulnerability in GoBGP allows remote attackers to crash the BGP daemon by sending a malformed BGP OPEN message.
-The crash is triggered by a Go runtime panic due to an improper slice operation when parsing the Software Version capability.
+A critical denial-of-service vulnerability in GoBGP allows unauthenticated remote attackers to crash the BGP daemon by sending a malformed OPEN message.
+The flaw resides in the parsing logic for the Software Version Capability (RFC 9174), where a zero-length field triggers a Go runtime panic due to invalid slice bounds.
+This results in an immediate teardown of BGP sessions and potential network outages.

 // Vulnerable Code

-// Check if we have enough bytes, or if it exceeds 64 chars
+// Check if we have enough data, or if length is absurdly large

 if len(data[1:]) < int(softwareVersionLen) || softwareVersionLen > 64 {